Skip to content

 Is Figma still the best UI design tool in 2026?

 For teams, yes, and it's not particularly close.
-Figma's real-time collaboration, 5,000+ plugin ecosystem, and Dev Mode still outperform every competitor on the market.
-I've run design sprints with 8 editors in the same file simultaneously; nothing else handles that.
-For solo designers on a tight budget, Penpot offers 90% of the core features completely free, which is genuinely impressive.
-Sketch remains strong for macOS-only studios that prioritize native performance and offline capability.
-But if your team includes developers who need to inspect spacing and export assets without bugging you, Figma's Dev Mode at $25/month per dev seat is worth every cent.
-The 2025 Design Tools Survey put Figma at roughly 70% market share among tech companies.
-That number exists for a reason.
-Where it falls short: performance degrades on files above 200 screens, and the 2025 price increase stung smaller studios hard.
+Figma's real-time collaboration, 5,000+ plugin ecosystem, and Dev Mode still outperform every competitor.
+It routinely handles 8 editors in the same file simultaneously; nothing else does that as smoothly.
+For solo designers on tight budgets, Penpot offers most of the core features for free.
+Sketch remains strong for macOS-only studios that prioritize native performance.
+If your team includes developers needing inspect and export, Figma's Dev seat at $12/month on Professional is worth every cent.
+The UX Tools 2024 survey put Figma at 82.3% as designers' primary tool.
+Where it falls short: performance degrades above 200 screens, and the 2025 price increase stung smaller studios.

 Is Penpot good enough for professional work?